zwim/calculator.koplugin/README.md

 A calculator plugin for KOReader.

 ## Installation
-Download the desired `koreader.plugin-x.x.x.zip` and unpack it to `koreader/calculator.koplugin`.
+Go to https://github.com/zwim/calculator.koplugin/releases and download the desired `koreader.plugin-x.x.x.zip` and unpack it to `koreader/calculator.koplugin`.

 If you want predefined physical constants, then move `init.calc` to `koreader/`, otherwise you can delete `init.calc`.